Tech

 (Patrick T. Fallon/Getty Images)

-Tesla posts best quarterly revenue ever in last quarter with EV tax credit
+Tesla posts best revenue ever in last quarter with EV tax credit, but the stock slides on weaker margins

-The last quarter with the US government’s EV tax credit was a serious boon for Tesla.
+The last quarter with the US government’s EV tax credit was a serious boon for Tesla’s top line.

-The company posted its highest quarterly revenue ever, at $28.1 billion in the third quarter, coming in well ahead of Wall Street’s expectation of $25.3 billion.
-Earnings were $0.50, matching analysts’ forecast of $0.50, according to Bloomberg.
+The company posted its highest quarterly revenue ever, at $28.1 billion in the third quarter, coming in ahead of Wall Street’s expectation of $26.4 billion.
+Unfortunately for Elon Musk and co. the top line strength failed to cascade through to the bottom line, with adjusted earnings per share coming in at $0.50, shy of analysts’ forecast of $0.54, according to data from Bloomberg.

 The latest earnings come after Tesla sold a record number of vehicles in the third quarter, helped by customers who flocked to buy EVs en masse to take advantage of the $7,500 tax credits before they expired.

-Of course, Tesla also accomplished the feat of record sales by offering huge discounts that ate into its profit margins.
+Of course, that credit is going away and Tesla also accomplished the feat of record sales by offering huge discounts that ate into its profit margins.

 Tesla’s automotive gross margin excluding revenue credits was 15.4% last quarter, down from 17.1% a year earlier.
 The analyst consensus was 16.3%, according to FactSet.
 For a longer-term comparison, that number was nearly 30% for the third quarter of 2021.